 - Competitive audit

 Each of these areas of research can vary widely from organization to organization.
 For example, if you are running a startup organization and only have three people who need to be interviewed for the leadership perspective segment, you have done very little marketing up to this point (meaning that your communications audit is very small), you serve five customers, and you have only three true competitors, your brand project will be significantly less expensive than a multinational corporation which has been around for thirty-plus years, selling multiple products and services to various buyer personas.
-The complexity of the organization and amount of history behind it necessitate more research, which takes time and resources to execute.
+The complexity of your organization and amount of history behind it necessitate more research as each increases, which takes time and resources to execute.

-Additionally, the more complex the organization, the more complex the decision-making process becomes.
+Additionally, the more complex your organization is, the more complex the decision-making process becomes.
 This is the second major cost driver during phase 1.
 Why does this matter?
-Mainly due to the number of meetings and check-ins a complex organization will require to make a decision.
-When you’re working with a company with a project team, then a director, then an executive team, and then a board of directors all needing to have input into the process, that extends the timeline and increases the budget.
+Mainly due to the number of meetings and check-ins a more complex organization will require in order to make a decision.
+When you’re working with a company where a project team, then a director, then an executive team, and then a board of directors all need to have input in the process, that extends the timeline and increases the budget.
 The gravity of the decision is also larger, as a more complex team has a harder time shifting and refining once a decision is made.
 You need to get it right the first time.

 Cost Drivers in Phase 2:

-Phase 2 cost drivers are equally varied as phase 1 cost drivers.
 To continue with the prior example of a startup versus a multinational corporation, consider the differences in a website update for each.
 The startup is going to have fewer products and/or services to speak about than does the large company.
 Additionally, because they have fewer products/services they have fewer buyers and personas to target.
-This means messaging is easier to construct, takes less refinement, and can be created in less time than the large organization.
+This means messaging is easier to construct, takes less refinement, and can be created in less time than it can for the large organization.
 This continues on down the list.

-Outside of digital assets, you also need to consider the sheer cost of replacing all of your current brand assets if you are a large organization.
+Outside of digital assets, a large organization also needs to consider the sheer cost of replacing all of its current brand assets.
 To go way toward one end of the spectrum, just imagine if McDonald’s decided to change its logo.
 The Golden Arches—gone.
 In the history books.
 I have no way to guess how many signs, business cards, point-of-sale display items, and countless other assets would have to be updated or replaced, but I am confident in saying the cost would be in the billions, not the millions.

 Phase 2 cost drivers basically come down to this: how many assets need to be created and updated, and how complex that creation turns out to be.
 Just like a Ferrari costs more to maintain than a Honda Civic, your big business costs more to update and optimize than a startup.